 Not too shabby.

 Read on for some of our faves and a look at what makes them so special.
 We’ll also discuss some of the pros and cons to a titanium wedding band so you can confidently decide whether it’s the right choice for you.

 Bold and Basic – Titanium’s shine doesn’t need a lot of fancy details to stand out.
 Here are a few we love for their clean, classic simplicity.

-“The Architect” left us marveling at how such a simple design could convey so much personality.
-Its laser-ridged design is classic without being boring.
+This ring left us marvelling at how such a simple design could convey so much personality.
+Its faceted design is classic without being boring.
 Perfect for a guy who prefers to remain understated, but dapper.

 2. Titanium, Domed Profile

 Sleek and sophisticated but not fussy, this ring has everything you want and nothing you don’t.
 Choose from high-polished or satin finish – either way this ring is lightweight and features a comfort fit design.

 Once you put it on, you’ll practically forget it’s there!

 This design looks pretty basic at first glance, but take a closer look.
 The polish hammered finish on this handmade ring is rugged and masculine, while still being chic and classy.
 It’s a perfect fit for wherever you go!